Tampa VA partners with health dept. to vaccinate community veterans

 TAMPA, Fla.
 (WFLA) — The James A. Haley Veterans’ Hospital & Clinics and the Florida Department of Health in Hillsborough County are partnering to provide the COVID-19 vaccine to people in the community.

-The VA started providing doses Saturday to veterans at the Tampa VA, family members of any veteran and family members of VA employees.
+The VA started providing doses Saturday to veterans not receiving care at the Tampa VA, family members of any veteran and family members of VA employees.
 This is happening through a formal FEMA Mission Assignment.
+Healthcare workers will provide 2,500 doses a week.

 Susan Sunka is 64 years old.
 Under normal circumstances, she’s wouldn’t be eligible yet to get a COVID-19 vaccine in the state of Florida.
 Floridians age 60 and up won’t be eligible to get the vaccine until Monday.
 However, Sunka’s dad is a veteran. so she was able to get in line to get her first dose Saturday.